 Also fill out our LF Alumni Database, feel free to add former LF classmates & honorary members too!
 We will be contacting Alumni after the 40th to ask you to share your experience living on the Latino Floor.
 Your contact information will be extremely valuable to us as we highlight 40 years of Excellence & Success for this very special residential theme & retention program.
 This information will be used in a larger effort to demonstrate with stories and data the impact the Latino Floor had on your lives at USC and overall.

 2012 marked 40 years of El Centro Chicano providing invaluable services and programs to USC’s Chicana/o & Latina/o students.
 We held a historic celebration with close to 400 attendees on December 1, 2012 at Town and Gown.
 The 40th Anniversary Gala commemorated four decades of serving the USC Chicana/o & Latina/o Student Community.
 Our students, friends, and stakeholders came together to reflect and rejoice in the centers achievements and accomplishments, recognize and thank those past and present leaders and friends who contributed to our success and longevity, while also taking a look into the future.
-Please go ahead and take a look below for two short films that will tell you more about our history and future.
-Fight On!
+Please go ahead and take a look below for two short films that will tell you more about our history and our future.

 Two featured Short Films premiered at the 40th Anniversary Gala on 12/1/12:

 Also at El Centro's Grand Opening on November 12, 2013 we premiered the following video that recapped USC El Centro Chicano 40th Anniversary Gala 12.1.12: